securzecom/dpdpa-docs/docs/2. DPDPA Rules/07 - Intimation of Personal Data Breach.md

 - Organisations should maintain a **Breach Response Playbook** aligned with Rule 7.
 - It must define severity tiers, notification templates, responsible teams, escalation matrices, and communication protocols with regulators and users.
 - Integrating these processes with existing SOC tools ensures real-time visibility and faster response.
-Periodic breach-simulation drills further strengthen preparedness.
+Periodic breach-simulation and table-top exercise drills further strengthen preparedness.

 ---